-A nonconforming use which has ceased may only be resumed in accordance with the following provisions:

-- i.
-A nonconforming use which has been discontinued and replaced by a conforming use may not be resumed or re-established. - ii.
-A nonconforming use which has temporarily ceased may be resumed without the need for a permit or approval of the Administrative Officer or the DRB unless and until it is deemed to have been discontinued (i.e. ceased for more than one year, as defined in Section 320).
+- I. A nonconforming use which has ceased may only be resumed in accordance with the following provisions: - A. A nonconforming use which has been discontinued and replaced by a conforming use may not be resumed or re-established. - B. A nonconforming use which has temporarily ceased may be resumed without the need for a permit or approval of the Administrative Officer or the DRB unless and until it is deemed to have been discontinued (i.e. ceased for more than one year, as defined in Section 320).

-Adopted Effective December 8, 2008 And As Amended Through February 28, 2018 iii.
-A nonconforming use which has been discontinued and has not been replaced by a conforming use may be resumed within four (4) years of the date of discontinuance, but only upon approval by the DRB under the procedure and standards in Section 540.
+C. A nonconforming use which has been discontinued and has not been replaced by a conforming use may be resumed within four (4) years of the date of discontinuance, but only upon approval by the DRB under the procedure and standards in Section 540.
 A nonconforming use which has been discontinued for more than four years may not be resumed or re-established.